 A magnetic hatch on the top of the case provides access to the GPIO, a colour coded GPIO with all the pin references printed on the case!
 HATs can be used with the case but you may need to use a header extension to ensure that the board clears the aluminium top of the Argon One M.2.
 Just next to this GPIO hatch is a small slot useful to route the Pi Camera and official display cables through.

-This case provides great cooling, easy access to the GPIO and provides a simple means to add reliable SATA mass storage.
+While testing the case for our review. we found that the case provides great cooling, easy access to the GPIO and a simple means to add reliable SATA mass storage.
 The form factor is stylish if perhaps a little too big.
 The Argon One M.2 is superb, and if you need great cooling, SATA storage and access to the GPIO in a stylish package, this is a good choice.

 Read: Argon One M.2 Review

 The Aluminium Heatsink Case from Pimoroni comes as a two part metal kit with four hex screws, this case is super simple to assemble, requiring only that we apply the thermal pad to the CPU, then close up the case.
 It is worth investing in some thicker thermal pads or heatsink compound in order to make the best contact from the Pi to the case.